Multiple manhunts reported in Payne County

 At 8 a.m.
 Saturday morning, Yale police were called to the area at 32nd and Eagle, southeast of town, as a car was on fire.
 Allegedly, two men fled the scene on foot.

 News 4 talked to numerous residents in the area.
-None of them wanted to go on camera fearing relation because they said the men had gang ties.
+None of them wanted to go on camera fearing retaliation because they said the men had gang ties.

 But, one resident said the men tried to steal his truck.